 Women who get heart failure sometimes respond differently to treatments than men, and the condition can affect them differently:

 - Women tend to get heart failure at an older age.
 They often get it with stronger hearts, measured by the heart’s ability to pump blood.
+The heart is unable to relax and becomes stiff.

 - Women survive longer with heart failure.
 Doctors aren’t sure why, but it could be because men generally have a more serious underlying medical condition, such as coronary heart disease as opposed to high blood pressure.